JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 My game uses a scaling affect on mobile / different device sizes.
 However, I'm finding that during my testing, this isn't working very well on mobile because the text shrinks down significantly and my game suffers a much worse quality.

 What do you suggest as the best practice to ensure this game will look OK on all devices?

+# Question
+I have implemented the ResponsiveUI.js code and it's working well and sizing things better on different screen devices.

+However, on mobile, the virtual joystick is too far over to the right on both potrait and landscape layouts.

+Can you fix this?